-The KWWSPCA does not have a shelter for cats, so its rescue cats and kittens have to go into foster homes, as do about half its rescue dogs and where possible, all the puppies.
+The KWWSPCA does not have a shelter for cats, so its rescue cats and kittens have to go into foster homes, as do a few of its rescue dogs and where possible, all the puppies.

 Why we need foster homes